staeter/work-in-progress/dialogue.md

 The governance of the platform must:

-- Prevent state or corporate interests infiltrating the deciding bodies (*independent*)
+- Prevent state or corporate interests infiltrating the deciding bodies (*autonomous*)
 - Reject opportunistic people from important roles to keep the platform on track with its *core principles*
 - Keep the development process going even under state level interdiction and repression (*resilient*)
 - Decision are taken publicly and have to be justified relative to the *core principles* (*transparent*)